CrestfallenLARP/cfldangerden/content/en/rules/conditions/_index.md

 **Valid Targets**: Creature/Character

 The target of this condition is noticeable in game as a spirit but cannot be interacted with unless the ability may specifically target a Spirit.
 This condition is represented by the player crossing their arms over their chest (and holding/wearing a blue glowstick/light at night if possible).
-A character who has transitioned into a spirit from having the dead condition must walk directly to a resurrection point to determine their characters fate.
+A character who has transitioned into a spirit from having the [Dead]({{< ref "#dead" >}}) condition must walk directly to a resurrection point to determine their characters fate.
 Spirits have the same knowledge as their player/character, so they may avoid resurrection locations that they may feel is dangerous.
 The target of this condition retains no sensory knowledge while in this condition.

 ## Unblockable